shameemreza/happyaccess/readme.txt

 7. Emergency Lock - Admin bar button for instant revocation.

 == Changelog ==

+= 1.0.2 =
+* NEW: One-Time Use option - Generate codes that automatically revoke after first successful login.
+* NEW: Clear All Logs button in Audit Logs tab for manual log management.
+* NEW: "Delete Data on Uninstall" option in Settings to control data cleanup.
+* SECURITY: All active tokens are now revoked when the plugin is deactivated.
+* SECURITY: All temporary users are cleaned up on plugin deactivation (no leftovers).
+* SECURITY: Single-use tokens auto-revoke immediately after login, preventing code reuse.
+* IMPROVED: Active Tokens page now shows status as "Unused (One-Time)" or "Active (One-Time)" for single-use codes.
+* IMPROVED: Email notifications now include one-time use warning when applicable.
+* IMPROVED: Audit logs now track single-use token creation and auto-revocation.
+* IMPROVED: Get Support link moved to plugin description row (next to author/plugin site).
+* FIXED: Complete cleanup on deactivation - no leftover tokens or users remain.
+* FIXED: Plugin deactivation now properly logs the action with count of revoked tokens.

 = 1.0.1 =
 * NEW: Plugin action links - Quick access to Settings and Support from plugins page.